- Freshman Year

 When should students write their essays?

-Students should write their essays as soon as prompts are available; the more summer-time that can be used for this purpose, the better.
-Students who wait to write their essays in the fall often find themselves over-extended, and usually either the applications or grades suffer.
+Students should start writing their essays in the summer before senior year.
+The Heights hosts a College Workshop in June to help students get started on their writing.
+The more summer-time that can be used for completing the essays, the better.
+Students who wait to write their essays in the Fall often find themselves over-extended, and usually either the applications or grades suffer.

 What is most important in a college essay?